zloether/Pwnage/README.md

   -h, --help            show this help message and exit -a <account>, --account <account>
-                        account to check against database -p <password>, --password <password>
+                        account to check against database -g, --generate        generate a random password that has not been compromised
+  -p <password>, --password <password>
                         password to check against database -r, --prompt          prompt for pass to check against database